object-Object/mlogv32/README.md

 Code begins executing at address `0x4`.
 Address `0x0` must contain the size of the `.text` section (ie. `__etext`) to tell the processor how much data to decode from ROM; alternatively, it can be `0` to decode the entire ROM.

+The main CPU code is generated from `src/main.mlog.jinja` using a custom Jinja-based preprocessor (`python/src/mlogv32/preprocessor`).

 ## Extensions

 `RV32IMAZicntr_Zicsr_Zifencei_Zihintpause`